 The condition usually improves when you cut down on antacids or high-dose calcium supplements.

 This condition often involves no noticeable symptoms.
 When symptoms occur, they’re usually caused by kidney problems.

 Symptoms can include:

 - high urine output

-- pain in the abdomen, back, or loin due to kidney stones
+- pain in your abdomen, back, or loin due to kidney stones

 - CT scans

 Early diagnosis can prevent permanent damage to your kidneys.

 The goal of treatment is to reduce the amount of calcium in your diet.
 Complications, such as kidney stones and kidney damage, also have to be treated.
 If you’re currently taking calcium supplements or antacids for a specific medical condition, tell your doctor.
 Ask them if there’s an alternative treatment you can try.

 - limit or eliminate your use of antacids that contain calcium